fenneccat/Udacity_Natural_Language_Processing/README.md

 2. RNN classification model
 * use LSTM to build sentimental anaylsis model

+3. NN classification model
+* Implement NN model from the base
+* Parameter adjusting is contained

 ## Exercise 3 - Keras
 * Can build NN models using Keras
 	* MLP, RNN (LSTM)